Step Motor Basics

-- Motor Theory Section 1: Motor Theory A step motor is a constant output power transducer, where power is defined as torque multiplied by speed.
+- Motor Theory Section 1: Motor Theory A stepper motor is a constant output power transducer, where power is defined as torque multiplied by speed.
 This means motor torque is the inverse of motor speed.
-To help understand why a step motor’s power is independent of speed, we need to construct (figuratively) an ...
+To help understand why a step motor’s power is independent of speed, we need to construct ...

-- Speed-Torque SECTION 2: SPEED-TORQUE CURVE BASICSIn the previous section it was shown that motor torque varies inversely with speed.
+- Speed-Torque Section 2: Speed-Torque Curve Basics In the previous section, it was shown that motor torque varies inversely with speed.
 This then is the motor’s natural speed-torque curve.
-Below a certain speed, called the corner speed, current would rise above the motor’s rated current, ultimately to ...
+Below a certain speed, called the corner speed, the current would rise above the motor’s rated current, ultimately ...

-- Mid-Band Instability SECTION 3: MID-BAND INSTABILITYA step motor is highly resonant because it is a mass-spring system.
+- Mid-Band Instability Section 3: Mid-Band Instability A stepper motor is highly resonant because it is a mass-spring system.
 The “mass” portion is the rotor and load inertia while the “spring” portion is the restoring torque of the magnetic field that drags the rotor along.
-Because of this, velocity lags torque ...
+Because of this, velocity lags ...

-- Motor Wiring SECTION 5: MOTOR CONNECTIONSStep motors have four, six or eight wires; older motors may have five wires, but they will not be covered here.
+- Motor Wiring Section 5: Motor Connections Stepper motors have four, six, or eight wires; older motors may have five wires, but they will not be covered here.
 Four-wire motors are the simplest to connect and offer no connection options.
-Simply connect one winding to the terminals labeled “Phase A” and ...
+Simply connect one winding to the terminals labeled “Phase A” ...

-- Accuracy and Resolution SECTION 8: Accuracy and Resoltuion Step motors by and large are used in open loop positioning and velocity applications.
+- Accuracy and Resolution Section 8: Accuracy and Resolution Step motors by and large are used in open loop positioning and velocity applications.
 There is not feed-back transducer to set the ultimate accuracy of the system.
 Consequently it falls on the motor and the drive’s precision and behavior to determine the ...